Introduction to Bagging and Boosting

 Disadvantages of Bagging

-- It may result in high bias if it is not modeled properly and thus may result in underfitting.
+- It may result in high bias if it is not modelled properly and thus may result in underfitting.

 - Since we must use multiple models, it becomes computationally expensive and may not be suitable in various use cases.